nikepan/django-docker-quickstart/README.md

 # Django docker quickstart
 Simple bootstrap django project with docker-compose for easy start on server
+Created for friends but may help you

 ## Local Requirements
 - docker